corsairmarks/eldanaer_stellar_authority/mod/README.md

 * 2.2.1 Add "Technologies" tag because of the Colossus weapon, explicit mod dependency in description
 * 2.3.0 Add install flag for single-player game load
 * 2.3.1 Support new flag from Full Military Service for Battle Thralls
-* 2.3.2 Support new flag from Leader Traits: Enhanced Randomisation
+* 2.3.2 Support new flag from Leader Traits: Enhanced Randomisation, fix High-G origin so starting Pops have the positive trait

 ## Source Code